 October: Econ Ed Month

-Teacher Professional Development WebinarsMinnesota licensed teacher registrants who attend the webinar live are eligible for a $25 gift card drawing taking place at the close of the webinar. *Excludes National & other council webinars.
+Teacher Professional Development WebinarsMinnesota licensed teacher registrants who attend the webinar sessions live will receive a $25 gift card. *Excludes National & other council webinars.

 Empower your classroom with a comprehensive understanding of the new 6-8 Economics standards from Brittany Rawson-Haeg, Social Studies Content Specialist at the Minnesota Department of Education, followed by an exploration of fresh, standards-aligned resources meticulously created or handpicked by MCEE.